watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 5. Save your changes and close the file.

 6. Now copy your newly edited `body.json` from your local machine to the Raspberry Pi by running the following command from a **new** Terminal window:
-`scp ~/body.json pi@{pi'sip_address}:/home/pi/self/self-sdk-develop/bin/raspi/etc/profile/`
+`scp ~/body.json pi@{IPaddress}:/home/pi/self/self-sdk-master/bin/raspi/etc/profile/`

 **For Windows users:**

 1. Open Filezilla and connect to your Raspberry Pi.

-2. On the **Remote site** side of the Filezilla screen, navigate to **/home/pi/self/self-sdk-develop/bin/raspi/etc/profile**.
+2. On the **Remote site** side of the Filezilla screen, navigate to **/home/pi/self/self-sdk-master/bin/raspi/etc/profile**.

 3. Locate the `body.json` file in the profile directory, and right click and select **View/Edit**.

 4. Locate the `m_Libs` variable, and change it to read: `"m_Libs":["platform_raspi", "workshop_five_plugin"]`

-5. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway the previous section.
+5. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in the previous section.

 6. Exit the window you were using to edit the `body.json` file, upon which you will be prompted to upload the file back onto the server.